joshmarvel/MorseItBLE/README.md

 ### Morse-it Bluetooth Low Emissions Hardware Key
 Read more over on my site: [M0WYP.com](https://m0wyp.com/2020/05/08/morse-it-ble-hardware-cw-key/)

+### New in Version 2
+#### For iOS version 14 or greater only
+Utilizes iOS 14's ability to repeat a key hold and therefore eliminates the need to send the up arrow.
+This should solve a great number of timing issues in the previous version.
+However, if you find that there are timing errors (this seems to be related to various types of Apple hardware), make adjustments to the delay lines 72 and 80 in MorseItBLE.ino.

 #### This project utilizes (at minimum):

 1. An iOS device with Bluetooth LE capabilities